ito55/smf-leadsheet-builder/README.md

 # smf-leadsheet-builder
-A tool to generate a lead sheet (MusicXML) by merging chord data from an XF-formatted SMF and a melody from another SMF.
+A tool to generate a lead sheet (MusicXML) from a single XF-formatted Standard MIDI File (SMF).

-This script is designed to solve a specific problem: creating a lead sheet when the chord information and the final melody are in separate MIDI files.
-It extracts chord progressions from a raw XF-formatted Standard MIDI File and merges them with a cleaned-up melody track from a processed MIDI file, outputting a single MusicXML file ready for use in notation software like Dorico, Sibelius, or MuseScore.
+This script is designed to solve a specific problem: converting a Yamaha XF-formatted MIDI file, which contains embedded chord data, into a MusicXML lead sheet.
+It extracts both the chord progressions (from SysEx messages) and the melody (from Channel 1) from a single MIDI file, outputting a MusicXML file ready for use in notation software like Cubase, Dorico, or MuseScore.
+This streamlines the workflow by avoiding manual separation of melody and chord tracks.

 ## Features

--   **Chord Extraction**: Parses chord information from XF-formatted MIDI files.
+-   **Chord Extraction**: Parses chord information from both Yamaha XF SysEx messages and standard text/lyric events.
--   **Melody Extraction**: Isolates the melody track from a standard MIDI file.
+-   **Melody Extraction**: Isolates the melody track (assumed to be on MIDI Channel 1).
 -   **Merge Logic**: Intelligently combines chords and melody into a single musical structure.
 -   **MusicXML Output**: Generates a standard MusicXML file for easy import into notation software.